aleksey-ka/Utils-CameraNoiseSimulator/README.md

 # Camera Noise Simulator

-A C# Windows Forms application that simulates photon detection with various noise sources and signal patterns, designed for astronomical data simulation and analysis.
+A C# application that simulates photon detection with various noise sources and signal patterns, designed for astronomical data simulation.
+It is fully functional and quite useful though mostly written through vibe-coding.

 ![screenshot](screenshot.png)

+Everything below this line is writtent by AI-agent for keeping context.

 ## Project Concept